340:40-3-1. Application process

 (2) a foster parent of a child in tribal custody with an open resource in the Child Abuse and Neglect Information System also known as KIDS;

 (3) foster parents in the process of a trial adoption of the foster child in their care;

-(4) clients requesting protective/preventive care when CWS is working with the family and recommending protective or preventive child care; and
+(4) applicants requesting protective or preventative care when CWS is working with the family and recommending protective or preventive child care; and

-(5) clients requesting care for a child placed in their home due to an Immediate Protection Plan or a Safety Plan.
+(5) applicants requesting care for a child placed in their home due to an Immediate Protection Plan or a Safety Plan.

-(b) CWS adoption specialists process applications for trial adoptive families who are adopting a child in Oklahoma Human Services (OKDHS) custody that did not previously serve as the child's foster home.
+(b) Child Welfare adoption specialists process applications for trial adoptive families who are adopting a child in Oklahoma Human Services (OKDHS) custody that did not previously serve as the child's foster home.

 (c) Adult and Family Services (AFS) workers process all applications for:

-(1) clients when a copayment must be determined;
+(1) applicants when a copayment must be determined;

 (2) children under Interstate Compact on the Placement of Children (ICPC).
 When a child is under an ICPC with another state, the local ICPC worker informs AFS staff when the foster family receives funds for child care from the other state.
 When funds are available for child care from the other state, the worker denies the application;